 Digital delay is often cherished (and criticized) for being bright, clean, clinical and exact in its reproduction and delaying of the original audio signal.

-The Boss DD-8 (link to check the price on Amazon) is a fantastic example of a digital delay pedal.
+The Boss DD-8 is a fantastic example of a digital delay pedal.

 Digital Emulation Delay